Category: Teacher Inspiration

 The first step to an emotionally regulated classroom is to be emotionally regulated yourself.
 Here are three tips to get started.

 The following post was submitted by a New York City educator.
 The author has chosen to remain anonymous.
 You’ll understand why.
 I am an educator, and I am desperate to be taught.
-Credit: PhotoPin, licensed under CC by 2.0 I have been working in schools for eight years as a teacher, department lead, and instructional coach.
-I […]
+I have been working in schools for eight years as a teacher, department lead, and instructional coach.
+I am by no means a veteran […]

 Sometimes, I wonder if I’ve made a mistake.
 I was a teaching artist for 15 years before I made the leap to full-time administrative work.
 A lot of factors contributed to this decision: I quit acting (feeling I needed to establish myself as something more than a performer), my wife lost her job, and I […]